anishjha93/zerocode-wiki/Home.md

 Visit the source here in  GitHub [zerocode](https://github.com/authorjapps/zerocode).

 ## Contribute
-Raise [issues and contribute](https://github.com/authorjapps/zerocode/issues) to imrpove zerocode library and add more essential features you need by writing to the author.
+Raise [issues and contribute](https://github.com/authorjapps/zerocode/issues) to imrpove zerocode library and add more essential features you need by writing to the author or contributing yourself.